claudiosanchez/OctoberXamarinChallenge/analytics-best-practices-for-xamarin-apps.md

 Below is a short list of calls for a simple "Login page", and what purpose they serve:

 ### PageView: Login
 PageView events are a must have for every page, and are called as soon as the page appears.
 These events help with knowing which pages are being used the most.
 Knowing how many users have visited the checkout page, shopping cart page and the product page can help your company understand the "sales funnel".
-When users use the app after analytics have been set for the Login page, the event will be recorded as PageView: Login.
+When users use the app after analytics have been set for the Login page, the event will be recorded as `PageView: Login`.

 ### SelectAction: LoginButton
 SelectAction events are triggered as soon buttons are pressed.
 So you can tell the number of times users attempt to perform certain action.
 You don't need to attach them to every button that is pressed in the app, but important functionality like Upload Picture Icon, or when the Login button is tapped.
-A sample event for tapping the Checkout button could look like this SelectAction: Checkout Icon.
+A sample event for tapping the Checkout button could look like this `SelectAction: Checkout Icon`.

 ### Result: LoginSuccess
 You can't rely on the difference between the number of times the Login Button was pressed and the number of Home page views to find out the login failure rate.
 Users could be going back and forth between the different pages, and that number will skew the actual login attempts.
 So, for results from important functionality in the app like logging in, a Result event can be very useful.
 If the authentication was successful, just before trying to go to the next page, you would fire an event like this: Result: LoginSuccess.
-To find out the Login failure rate, you can just calculate the difference between the count of Result: LoginSuccess events and SelectAction: LoginButton.
+To find out the Login failure rate, you can just calculate the difference between the count of Result: LoginSuccess events and `SelectAction: LoginButton`.
 Result events are also useful for external dependencies, like when the app is using the camera/files to upload something.
 ### TerriblePerf: API: POST api/v3/login
 There are some people who like to record the exact Performance of every API call, with the exact time in seconds.
 You end up with a lot of data that is not actionable.
 I prefer tracking API calls that take longer than a certain threshold.
 If the time taken to login takes longer than 5 seconds, I would trigger this event.
 I would suggest tweaking the timer based on your app's needs, but it's useful data to present when you are asked why the app is working slowly.
 You know exactly which API call is slow, and which database tables need refreshing.
 So, if the login api is slow, you will see a spike in these events `TerriblePerf: API: POST api/v3/login` and something needs to be done ASAP.

 ### BadPerf: API: GET api/v3/login
-If API calls made by  your app is slow, but not terribly slow, BadPerf can help.
-So if the time taken to login takes longer than 2 seconds but less than 5, an event like this is fired BadPerf: API: POST api/v3/login.
-Just like TerriblePerf, I would add the API endpoint (api/v3/login) and the HTTP method (POST) in the event name.
+If API calls made by  your app is slow, but not terribly slow, `BadPerf` can help.
+So if the time taken to login takes longer than 2 seconds but less than 5, an event like this is fired `BadPerf: API: POST api/v3/login`.
+Just like `TerriblePerf`, I would add the API endpoint (api/v3/login) and the HTTP method (POST) in the event name.

-Exception: GET api/v3/login: 500 Internal Server Error Most apps contain external dependencies in the form of Backend service calls to RESTful servers.
+### Exception: GET api/v3/login: 500 Internal Server Error
+Most apps contain external dependencies in the form of Backend service calls to RESTful servers.
 Occasionally, servers might be down while trying to connect and the backend returns data that does not make sense to the app that's expecting a normal response.
 Exception events can be useful for diagnosing issues in Web services that work well in QA, but do not scale will in Production.
 Usually instances like that causes crashes, so it's useful to at least be able to track such events so we can code around those instabilities, before the app crashes.

 ---